ionic-team/stencil-site/docs/components/functional-components.md

 ## Working with children

-The second argument of a functional component receives the passed children, but in order to work with them, the `FunctionalComponent` provides an utils object that exposes a `map()` method to transform the children, and `forEach()` to read them.
+The second argument of a functional component receives the passed children, but in order to work with them, `FunctionalComponent` provides a utils object that exposes a `map()` method to transform the children, and a `forEach()` method to read them.
 Reading the `children` array is not recommended since the stencil compiler can rename the vNode properties in prod mode.

 ```tsx
 export interface FunctionalUtilities {